FelixLabelle/felixlabelle.github.io/_posts/2025-11-10-review_of_theoritical_limit_ir.md

 Given how Colbert is said to transfer domains better (I've heard this on twitter from the late interactions fans, but don't have a citation atm)
 I think difference can be accounted for by the three reasons listed above.

-Beyond the construction of the dataset, how its evaluated is very odd.
-The authors aim to show that dimensional is a limiting factor.
-To this end they use a combination of different models, including about half that aren't trained with MRL.
-Moreover those that are trained with MRL aren't trained to go as low as they do, <!-- todo: get a citation for this if correct -->
-so the results shown are unsurprising and could be explained by experimental design issues.
+Another oddity worth mentioning is that about half the embedding models used aren't trained with MRL, which for a paper trying to show how limited dimensionality can cause issues seems odd considering this could be a confounding variable.
+The authors acknowledge this, but don't really explain why this is a valid design choice IMO.

 ### Missed Opportunities